ATNF/askap-benchmarks/README.md

 detailed description and some analysis of this algorithm is found in [SKA Memo 132](http://www.skatelescope.org/uploaded/59116_132_Memo_Humphreys.pdf).

-The following tHogbomClean benchmarks are available in the _current_ directory
+The following tConvolve benchmarks are available in the _current_ directory.
+As gridding is independent for each frequency, Taylor term, etc., data-parallelism is a natural approach.

 ### tConvolveMPI
 The implementation distributes work to multiple CPU cores or multiple nodes via